JamesCalingo/blog/posts/2023-10-31_go_go_something_something.md

 Finally, there’s one other thing I’m still trying to figure out: protecting against guessing a letter that’s already been guessed - I have this in other versions but am still trying to get it to work in Go.
 If you know how to do this (or see something important that I missed in this version), let me know!

 Anyway, that's been quite a bit, but I hope it gives some insight on how learning how to code works.

+(Also, yes I know I'm publishing this on Halloween)